When I was a kid, summer meant beach balls, pool noodles, squirt guns, and sand buckets… All fun, but all plastic!

 The Sustainability Aspect

 Apart from the effect on children, beach toys, pool toys, and sandbox toys don’t last forever.
 When they are chipped or cracked, the toys almost always end up in landfills.
-One toy can take at least 450 years to more than 1,000 years to degrade… If they biodegrade at all!
-That means these toys end up polluting ecosystems around the planet.
+Most plastic toys won’t ever biodegrade… They’ll just break down into smaller and smaller microplastics that then permeate our environment (and damage our health).

 According to World Counts, over 3.7 million tons of plastic have been dumped into the oceans.
 Of course, a percentage of this statistic includes toys that are dumped in the sea (or end up there on accident), where they leak harmful compounds into the water and disrupt aquatic life and ecosystems.